 In this case, a new group of LUNs is mapped to the host via multiple HBA ports.
 An operating system device scan is issued for the LUNs to be recognized and added to DMP control.

 The high-level procedure and the SF commands are generic.
-However, the operating system commands may vary depending on the Linux version.
-For example, the following procedure uses Linux Suse10.

 To add new LUNs dynamically to a new target ID